 Hexagram 58DuìLake

-The work is done by open mutual exchange — both parties seeing and being seen agreeing.
-The practical question is not whether the joy is real but whether it is honest enough to do load-bearing work.
+Here the work gets done in the open — both sides seeing each other agree, out loud, on purpose.
+The practical question is not whether the goodwill is real but whether it is honest enough to carry weight.

 60-second read

-Lake names the moment when the right move is open mutual exchange — when relationships, deals, or collaborations need both parties to visibly see and confirm agreement, and the work gets done by joyful alignment rather than by hidden persuasion.
+Lake names the moment when the right move is open exchange — when a relationship, a negotiation, or a shared piece of work needs both sides to visibly see and confirm agreement, and the thing gets done by honest alignment rather than by hidden persuasion.
 The image is the bright lake meeting the air, two yang lines holding up a soft yin top edge.
 Its companion hexagram H57 Wind works underneath; Lake works in the open.
-The fortune is real and conditional: 亨,利貞 — penetrating success when the joy is honest.
-The failure modes are counterfeit warmth at line 1 and trusting the corrupter at line 5.
+The fortune is real and conditional: 亨,利貞 — success that carries through when the warmth is honest.
+The failure modes are counterfeit warmth at line 1 and misplaced trust at line 5.
 The discipline is to keep the centre firm while the surface stays open.

 The hexagram